Galveston County area assistance programs.

 Rent, security deposits, and low income housing - Several churches, social services and government organizations, and charities specialize in offering housing assistance.
 It can range from funds and grants for security deposits, moving expenses, and monthly rent expenses.
 Some organizations run eviction prevention programs too.
 Find a listing of Galveston rental assistance programs.

-Local charities in Galveston County provide help at Christmas.
+Local charities in Galveston County provide free help at Christmas.
 There are also programs available during Thanksgiving, and clients of these two services include low income families, the elderly, and children from working poor households.

 Health care and prescriptions in Galveston